Debt Financing: Everything You Need to Know

 Banks are also a private source of debt financing.
 Large commercial banks will often have more experience in making business loans than small savings banks.
 Credit unions can also be a good source for business loans.
 Credit unions are there to assist members of a group, like employees of a company or members of a labor union.
 They will usually give more favorable terms than banks.

 Finance companies will charge higher interest rates than banks and credit unions.
 They also usually want you to put assets up as collateral in addition to paying interest on the loan.
 This is the best option for people with poor credit ratings.

 Trade credit is another type of debt financing.
 Trade credit is when a supplier lets a small business delay their payment on some of the products or services it buys from the supplier.
 Payment terms will differ between the suppliers.

-Another type of debt financing is when a factor company helps small businesses to free up cash.
+Another type of debt financing is when a factoring company helps small businesses to free up cash.
 They do this by purchasing that company's accounts receivable.
-Once the small business is paid their invoices they can then repay the factor company.
+Once the small business is paid their invoices, they can then repay the factoring company.

 The state and federal governments sponsor a large number of programs that give funding to help with the formation and growth of small businesses.
 A lot of these programs are offered by the U.S. Small Business Administration (SBA) and involve debt financing.

 The SBA helps small and startup businesses get funding from banks or other lenders by guaranteeing loans up to $750,000, to a maximum of 70-90 percent of the loan value, for only 2.75 percentage points above the prime lending rate.

 In order to qualify for this type of loan guaranteed, a business owner needs to first have been turned down for a loan from regular banks and investors.
 They also need to show good character and an ability to run a successful business and repay loans.